emqx/emqx-docs/en_US/deploy/install-debian.md

 # Debian

-This section will guide you on installing and starting EMQX on the Debian system.
+This section guides you on installing and starting EMQX on the Debian system.

 Supported versions:

 - Debian 11
 - Debian 10

-The section below will take Debian 11 as an example to illustrate how to download the latest version of EMQX.
+The section takes Debian 11 as an example to illustrate how to download the latest version of EMQX.
 For other versions, please visit the [EMQX Deployment page](https://www.emqx.com/zh/try?product=enterprise).

 {% emqxce %}

 ## Install with deb

-EMQX has offered different installation packages for different CPU architectures.
+EMQX offers different installation packages for different CPU architectures.

 :::: tabs type:card